stackbit-projects/presentation-831ea/content/home/usage.md

     id              SERIAL PRIMARY KEY,
     title           TEXT,
-    created_at      TIMESTAMP WITH TIME ZONE DEFAULT now(), started_at      TIMESTAMP WITH TIME ZONE, finished_at     TIMESTAMP WITH TIME ZONE, data            JSONB
+    created_at      TIMESTAMP WITH TIME ZONE DEFAULT now(), updated_at      TIMESTAMP WITH TIME ZONE
 );

 ```